abelkalum/boston_museums/README.md

 # BostonMuseums

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/boston_museums`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to Museums of Boston!
+This is a CLI application to find the different kinds of museums n Boston by category that you may be interested in visiting.
+To run the program just enter bin/boston_museums and follow the prompts.
+To experiment with the code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem